 Sounds of “I’m thirsty!” and “It’s hot!” break me out of my daydream.

 Over 20 years of trial and error has helped me figure out what it takes to have a fun and (almost) relaxing day at the beach with eight kids.
 It all comes down to organization and being prepared for anything and everything.

 Being prepared ensures you will have a stress-free day at the beach.

-Bring lots of your child's (and your) favorite snacks – My children can be occupied for at least a few minutes when I bring out their favorite snacks.
-I often reserve special snacks that I do not usually buy, such as fruit snacks, for such occasions.
-Also, pack a few extra of your own favorite snacks, because snack envy will inevitably happen.
+Bring lots of your child’s (and your) favorite snacks – My children can be occupied for a few minutes when I bring out their favorite snacks.
+I often reserve special treats that I do not usually buy, such as fruit snacks, for such occasions.
 A hungry child is a cranky child.
 If you do not want to wind up shelling out big bucks at the hot dog vendor, throw a few sandwiches in your bag as well.
-I also fill a separate cooler with drinks.
-Staying well hydrated is very important.
+I also like to fill a separate cooler with drinks.
+Staying well hydrated on a hot day is very important.

-Have plenty of sand toys to play with – Keep your kids occupied building a sandcastle and burying each other in the sand.
-Take those few minutes to relax between trips to the water.
+Have plenty of sand toys to play with – Keep your kids busy building sandcastles.
+Take those few minutes to relax in between trips to the water.